yalipan666/yalipan666.github.io/_pages/about.md

 Currently, I serve as a Research Fellow at the University of Birmingham and a Visiting Scholar at the University of Oxford.
 My current research explores children's reading development using cutting-edge OPM-MEG technology.
 Furthermore, I am curious to explore whether knowledge about the human brain can help build smarter AI models.
 My work is supported by funding from <a href="https://www.leverhulme.ac.uk/">the Leverhulme Trust</a> and <a href="https://royalsociety.org/">the Royal Society</a> in the UK.

-When I'm not in the lab, I enjoy crocheting, jogging, reading, and the art of doing absolutely nothing!
+When I'm not in the lab, I enjoy crocheting, jogging, reading, and the art of doing absolutely nothing!</span>

 # **Contact me**
 📧 Email: yalipan666@gmail.com